 However, consider this: All art, like all science and all religion, is in its very essence the search for truth.
 Truth about the human condition, what it is like to be living as a person in this world.
 In no genre is a search for truth more explicitly the subject matter.
 Who committed the crime?
 The whole story revolves explicitly about solving this problem, finding the truth of who or what is behind the mystery.

 Because the whole point of any story – as with any art – is truth-seeking, when it is so direct as in crime fiction, the story is easier to consume, less demanding than stories that are not so obviously and directly about truth-seeking.
 That explains the apparent paradox of why reading about gruesome murders is somehow relaxing.

-There is another genre where the situation at the end of the story is pretty much the same as at the beginning: comedy.
-Though here usually someone gets married rather than put behind bars.
+There is classical genre in which the situation at the end of the story is pretty much the same as at the beginning: comedy.
+Though here usually someone gets married at the end rather than put behind bars.

 Comedy is an expression of the cyclical nature of life.
 Spring comes every year after winter.
 The sun rises after every night.
 This is one of the very deepest and most basic realities we are aware of as part of the human condition.
 This reality is structurally expressed in comedies – and in crime stories.

 The other great fact of the human condition is death.
 Mortality is one of the deepest topoi of stories.
 Tragedy is the classical genre that deals with it most explicitly.

-And of course crime fiction deals at its core with death too.
-So crime fiction expresses the same as two of the oldest and most classical styles of storytelling, comedy and tragedy.
+And of course crime fiction in its subject matter deals with death too.
+So crime fiction has deep similarities with two of the oldest and most classical styles of storytelling, comedy and tragedy.
 And therefore expresses almost everything there is to express through storytelling.